Melissa Lucio: Legal proceedings

 During the trial, Lucio's recorded statements from her interrogation were described as a confession by Cameron County District Attorney Armando Villalobos, who was seeking re-election at the time.
-A pathologist, Dr. Norma J. Farley, testified that the child’s autopsy indicated that she did not die from falling down stairs, and instead her injuries were consistent with a death from blunt force trauma.
-Additionally, court documents state that the emergency room physician said he had not seen a case of child abuse worse than Mariah's.
+A pathologist, Dr. Norma J. Farley, testified that the child’s autopsy indicated that she did not die from falling down stairs, but instead her injuries were consistent with a death from blunt force trauma.
+Additionally, court documents stated that the emergency room physician said he had not seen a case of child abuse worse than Mariah's.

 Lucio’s defense argued that Mariah's injuries were from falling down the stairs, and that Lucio's psychological functioning contributed to her conflicting reports given to authorities.
 Despite the defense's arguments, Lucio was found guilty of capital murder and later sentenced to death in 2008.

 Post-conviction

 Lucio was pregnant with twins at the time of Mariah's death, and authorities compelled her to place them for adoption after delivering them while in jail.
-As of 2022, Lucio is being held on death row at the Mountain View Unit in Gatesville, Texas.
+As of 2022, Lucio is incarcerated on death row at the Patrick O'Daniel Unit in Gatesville, Texas.

 A 2011 appeal against the conviction was denied by the Texas Court of Criminal Appeals.
 In 2019, a three-judge panel of the Federal Appeals Court overturned the sentence and ordered a retrial because of the trial court's interference in Lucio's right to present a defense.
 This decision was subsequently overturned in an en banc hearing of the same court and Lucio remained on death row.

 Forensic pathologist Dr. Thomas Young, the former chief medical examiner in Kansas City, Missouri, reviewed the case at the request of Lucio's post-conviction attorney.
 He concluded that Dr. Farley appeared to have jumped to wrong conclusions.
 In the similar case of Manuel Velez, a man who was initially convicted for murdering a one-year-old baby and whose death sentence was overturned after further investigation, Farley's conclusions had also been contradicted by other medical experts.

 In August 2021, an amicus brief was filed on Lucio's behalf by a group consisting of legal scholars, experts on violence against women, and representatives from sixteen organizations that combat violence against women.
 The brief states that Lucio's subdued behavior and acquiescence during interrogation were the result of prior trauma as a survivor of abuse.
 They also argued that a judge's order to exclude expert testimony on the effects of trauma had "deprived Melissa of the only means she had of explaining that, notwithstanding her demeanor and self-incriminating statements, she was innocent of her daughter's murder."